veto14/LCDailies/README.md

 # LCDailies
-A repo to save my codes from the daily leetcode challenges.
+A repo to save my codes from the daily leetcode challenges and some other random exercises i do for practice.
+Usually in C, C++, Python or Go.